 Picture cue cards – Create visual graphics of tricky words, homophones, and homographs.
 These picture cues really help students remember which pattern to use.
 I suggest you make these using index cards and keep them in a baggie or box for reference.
 See an example below (it’s for a long o sound but you get the idea).

 Games – Of course, I always include games because it’s just so easy to add a stack of flashcards to any game and make it educational!
 Use an easy to play board game where students need to pick up a card on their turn and add a task like reading the word aloud and sorting it, or asking another player to spell it, or even something as simple as having them air write the word after reading it aloud.
-Or print off teacher-made games and worksheets from Teacher Pay Teachers.
-The games pictured below are included in my Long A Worksheets & Activities set.
+Or print off teacher-made games and worksheets in my Long A Worksheets & Activities set.

 Constant Review – Remember to keep these spelling patterns in constant review after they are learned, so they are not forgotten.
 Using a sound wall or phonogram drills are great ways to do this without it taking up a lot of time.
 The set below includes 16 different activities that focus on the long a sound to help students get enough practice and review.

 Want to remember this?
 Save How To Teach The Long A Sound to your favorite Pinterest board!